-- Anyone practising under an AFSL – limited or full – is required to meet FASEA's standards
+- Anyone practising under an AFSL – limited or full – need to meet ASIC and Treasury requirements

-- Existing financial advisers have until 2022 to pass the exam and 2026 to meet the education requirements
+- Existing financial advisers had until early 2022 to pass the exam and have until 2026 to meet the education requirements

-- Guidance is provided on meeting FASEA’s CPD requirements
+- Guidance is provided on meeting CPD requirements set by the Minister

 End of FASEA makes ASIC’s role in the future of financial advice vital